 As you read through these tips and see their favorite resources, I hope you will gain a new perspective on what it takes to land a new job.

-There’s no true shortcut to securing a new job, but you won’t find a better source of information to guide your strategic activities during your search for a new job.
+There’s no true shortcut to securing a new job, but you won’t find a better source of information and job search strategies for 2019.

 Note: Always make the extra effort.
 Whether it’s tailoring your resume for a job or sending a thank you message after an interview…the extra work you invest shows your interest and professionalism.
 Most importantly, it helps you stand out.